There are too many to-do list apps. Trying them all would be a massive task, and I know because I did.

 What's the best to-do list app?

 The best to-do list app is one that you actually use.
 Personal productivity is just that—personal.
-Some folks will like the simplicity of an app like Todoist, while others will be motivated by a complex gamification system like Habitica has.
+Some folks will like the simplicity of an app like Todoist, while others will love the elegance of Things.
 Try each of the apps on this list for a couple days to see how they work for you.

 Finding the right task management system is hard because it's so personal.
 To that end, let me know if there's anything you think I missed.